Misairuzame/taskflaw/README.md

 ## Software with security flaws

-The objective of this project is to build a software with five or more **OWASP Top Ten** flaws.
+The objective of this project is to build a software with five or more [**OWASP Top Ten**](https://owasp.org/www-project-top-ten/) flaws.
 Once the faulty software has been built, instructions for fixing the flaws will be provided.

 More information about the course can be found here: https://cybersecuritybase.mooc.fi/module-3.1

+## Installation

+- Open your terminal and cd to the folder where you want the software to be installed
+- (Assuming you have git installed) Execute the following command:
+`git clone git@github.com:tonimobin/cyber-security-base-2022.git`
+- Step 3
+- Step 4
+- Step 5

 ## Flaw 1: A6:2017 - Security Misconfiguration